dotswg/dots-architecture/draft-ietf-dots-architecture.md

 * Maximum number of signaling sessions with clients has been reached;

-* Mitigation capacity exhaustion in the Mitigator with which the specific DOTS server is communicating;
+* Mitigation capacity exhaustion in the mitigator with which the specific DOTS server is communicating;

 * Mitigator outage or other downtime, such as scheduled maintenance;